 Carnegie Observatories Lecture Series

-The Observatories of the Carnegie Institution of Washington is proud to present Everyday Cosmology, a website devoted to the history of cosmology from the time of Galileo to the present day.
+The Observatories of the Carnegie Institution for Science is proud to present Everyday Cosmology, a website devoted to the history of cosmology from the time of Galileo to the present day.
 Learn about the most important discoveries in Astronomy that have shaped our view of the Universe.
 Includes an historical time-line and learning activities.

-The Observatories of the Carnegie Institution of Washington maintain an active public outreach program designed to interest the general public in astronomy, provide science education activities and resources for underserved elementary grade students, and strengthen undergraduate curricula for astronomy majors at local colleges.
+The Observatories of the Carnegie Institution for Science maintains an active public outreach program aiming to interest the general public in astronomy, provide science education activities and resources for students, and to connect our scientists with the community in Pasadena, Los Angeles, and beyond.

 Carnegie astronomers connect with the public in a number of ways including classroom visits, community lectures, school science nights, science festivals, visits to community groups, and more.
 Our scientists have a number of outreach resources, including a portable inflatable planetarium that we can bring to schools, libraries, and community events.
 If you are an educator in the Los Angeles area looking for an astronomer from Carnegie Observatories to visit your classroom or event, please contact outreach coordinator Jeff Rich.

 Each year we also hold an annual Open House at our Santa Barbara Street campus.
 This event is usually the second Sunday in October, and features several family-friendly activities, displays, and talks.